Examining Gartner’s 2018 Magic Quadrant for Cloud ERP for Product-Centric Midsize Enterprises

 Analyst power-house, Gartner Inc., has released their 2018 Magic Quadrant for Cloud ERP for Product-Centric Midsize Enterprises.
 Available here, this is Gartner’s first Magic Quadrant for cloud ERP suites for product-centric companies.
-At present, it covers midsize enterprises (those with annual revenue of between $50 million and $1 billion) across all regions of the world, because it is these organizations that have led adoption of public cloud ERP solutions.
+At present, it covers midsize enterprises (those with annual revenue of between $50 million and $1 billion) across all regions of the world because it is these organizations that have led the adoption of public cloud ERP solutions.

 Gartner adds, “the market definition includes cloud ERP suites for product-centric midsize enterprises, but some organizations at the lower end of the large-enterprise category may also find it useful.”